gustaavv/SurgingCloud/docs/develop/env.md

 ## SurgingCloud .NET project

+The whole project is developed in .NET 6.

 I am using JetBrains Rider with default settings to develop.
 Just import this project and you are ready to code.

 ## Documentation